 Music and more

 With a population of about 165,000, Trondheim counts itself as Norway's third largest city.
-It's big enough to host a full range of cultural offerings, from museums and a symphony orchestra at Olavshallen, to a full-out blues festival in nearby Hell, yet small enough so that school-aged children can safely ride city buses by themselves.
+It's big enough to host a full range of cultural offerings, from museums, a vibrant music scene and a symphony orchestra at Olavshallen, to a full-out blues festival in nearby Hell, yet small enough so that school-aged children can safely ride city buses by themselves.
 NTNU itself adds to the spice, particularly when ISFIT, the bi-annual international student festival, is in full swing.

 An international city